 You May Also Like

 Whether Amazon Aurora or RDS MySQL is best suited for your organization’s unique needs, we can help with the migration of your database with Percona XtraBackup.
 Percona XtraBackup is a free, online, open source and complete database backups solution.
 With XtraBackup, you can take an online physical backup of your database and restore it into a new Aurora or RDS MySQL instance.
 Read our blog to learn how to migrate your existing database to Amazon RDS.
-Our blog covers everything you need to know for a successful migration.
+It covers everything you need to know for a successful migration.